 “Birmingham is such a vibrant city, and you really do get the feeling that ‘there is something always happening’.
 Diversity was a thing that I lacked growing up, and I love how Birmingham has such a vibe of ‘everyone’s welcome’.
 This feeling is something that absolutely extends to the University as well”

 Birmingham has a thriving independent scene and nowhere is this more apparent than the city centre.
-Independent Birmingham is a celebration of independent culture in the city and is a great place to start exploring everything that you cando here.
+Independent Birmingham is a celebration of independent culture in the city and is a great place to start exploring everything that you can do here.
 As well as independents, you can also find all major high street retailers in the famous Bullring, and around the city centre.
-And whether you have a Nando’s craving or want brunch in an independent café, you’ll struggle to make a decision with the range of cafes and restaurants on offer in the city centre.
+And whether you have a Nando’s craving or want brunch in an independent café, you’ll struggle to make a decision with the range of cafes and restaurants on offer.

 - The Electric Cinema is such a hidden gem- it’s the oldest running cinema in the country!
 They serve drinks and homemade cakes there too!
 It’s so cute! – Beth from Godstone, 3rd year English- currently on a year abroad in Boston